cfe84/autobob/README.md

 It basically sends a message to Slack channel with some formatting around it, to accentuate the passive-aggressivity of what you wanna say.

+I used to use it back at BuildDirect to disseminate words of wisdom.
+It was fun.
+At least for me.

 # How does it work

 1) Copy some paragraph from Bob's e-book from your favorite Kindle reader.